 The DNR continues to move forward with its proposed sponsorship of a statewide in-lieu fee (ILF) mitigation program, the Indiana’s Stream & Wetland Mitigation Program (IN SWMP).
-In the fall 2013, the DNR, with assistance from the Indiana Department of Transportation and the Indiana Department of Environmental Management (IDEM), started the approval process with the U.S. Army Corps of Engineers (Corps) and IDEM for establishing the state’s first stream and wetland in-lieu fee compensatory mitigation program.
+In the fall of 2013, the DNR, with assistance from the Indiana Department of Transportation (INDOT) and the Indiana Department of Environmental Management (IDEM), started the approval process with the U.S. Army Corps of Engineers (Corps) and IDEM for establishing the state’s first stream and wetland in-lieu fee compensatory mitigation program.

 In June 2014, the DNR submitted a Prospectus to the Corps and the Interagency Review Team (IRT).
 The Corps had a public notice period soliciting comments on the Prospectus July 16, 2014, through Aug.
 18, 2014.
 During the public notice period, the DNR held a series of public information sessions around the state on Aug.
-5, 6 and 7, during which an overview presentation of the proposed program was given, then followed by a question-and-answer session.
+5-7, during which an overview presentation of the proposed program was given, then followed by a question-and-answer session.
 Attendees were encouraged to provide comments to the Corps before the comment period closed.

 The DNR’s ILF program, when established, will provide stream and wetland mitigation credits that can be used for compensatory mitigation for unavoidable impacts to waters of the United States and isolated wetlands in the State of Indiana.
 Permits are required by the Corps in accordance with Section 10 of the Rivers and Harbors Act of 1899 (33 USC 403) for work in or affecting traditionally navigable “waters of the United States” and in accordance with Section 404 of the Clean Water Act (CWA) for the discharge of dredged and/or fill material into “waters of the U.S.,” and by IDEM under Section 401 Water Quality Certification of the CWA and Indiana’s Isolated Wetlands law (Indiana Code 13-18-22).